w3c/wai-curricula/content/developing-accessible-content.md

 ## Introduction
 {:.no-display}

-This curriculum guides the creation of courses that:
+The developer modules guide the creation of courses that:

 * introduce key accessibility terms for developers
 * demonstrate and explain how accessible coding enables people with disabilities to use the Web
-* teach accessible markup and coding techniques around:
+* teach accessible markup and coding techniques for:
   * page structure
   * navigation
   * images